nebari-dev/nebari/docs/source/user_guide/dask_gateway.md

 ```

 QHub has [a section](https://docs.qhub.dev/en/stable/source/installation/configuration.html#profiles) for configuring the dask profiles that users have access to.
 These can
 be accessed via Dask Gateway options.
 Once the [ipywidget](https://ipywidgets.readthedocs.io/en/latest/) shows up the user can select the options they care about.
 If you are interacting in a terminal there are also ways to configure the options.
 Please see the dask-gateway docs.
-It is important that the environment used for your notebook matches the dask worker environment.
+It's important that the environment used for your notebook matches the dask worker environment.

 ![qhub dask options](../images/qhub_dask_cluster_options.png)